-At the initial consultation and clinical assessment stages you will be provided with a full treatment plan including timings and costings.
-The timings above may vary considerably if you need bone grafting, additional surgical procedures or more complex restorative options.
+At the initial consultation and clinical assessment stages you will be provided with a full treatment plan, which will include a schedule and costings.
+The timings noted above may vary considerably if you need bone grafting, additional surgical procedures, or more complex restorative options.

 How many dental implants will I need?

-A single missing tooth will require use of 1 dental implant.
+A single missing tooth will require the use of 1 dental implant.

 All teeth missing

-If you decide to have a permanently fixed bridge which looks and feels as close to natural teeth as possible then normally 4 or 6 dental implants will be used.
+If you decide to have a permanently fixed bridge, which looks and feels as close to natural teeth as is possible, it is likely that 4 or 6 implants will be used.

-If a removable appliance is required (which is sometimes the case if you have excessive bone loss as the removable appliance will have additional gum which will bulk out your lips giving a more youthful appearance) then 4 dental implants will normally be used however it is also possible, in some instances to only use 2.
+If a removable appliance is required (this is sometimes the case if you have excessive bone loss, as a removable appliance will include additional gum which will bulk out your lips and give a more youthful appearance), it is likely that 4 implants will be used.
+However, it is possible, in some instances, to use only 2 implants.

 How to look after dental implants

-The general principle with dental implants is to look after them as well as you would natural teeth.
-Brushing twice per day for 2 min each time with a pea sized amount of fluoride toothpaste is required, followed by daily flossing or brushing with an interdental brush in between the teeth and around the dental implant.
+The general principal when caring for dental implants is to look after them as well as you would your natural teeth.
+Brushing twice a day for 2 minutes each time, using a pea-sized amount of fluoride toothpaste is required.
+You should also use dental floss or an interdental brush on a daily basis, in order to clean between the teeth and around the dental implant.

-Rinsing with a fluoride mouthwash in between meals is also recommended as this can keep bacteria at bay.
+Rinsing with a fluoride mouthwash between meals is also recommended, as this can keep bacteria at bay.

-People with dental implants should avoid smoking as this destroys the natural bacterial balance in your mouth, this can lead to dental disease which if left unchecked can progress to peri-implantitis, a serious infection around the implant which can result in losing the implant.
+People with dental implants should avoid smoking, as this destroys the natural bacterial balance in the mouth and can lead to dental disease.
+If left unchecked, this disease may lead to peri-implantitis, a serious infection around the implant, which may in turn result in loss of the implant.

-The first step to replacing missing teeth is to visit our dental practice in Leighton buzzard.
-We will let you know if you are suitable for dental implants and provide any guidance or advice if required.
+The first step towards replacing missing teeth is to visit us at our dental practice in Leighton Buzzard.
+We’ll let you know if dental implants are suitable for you and provide any guidance or advice you may require.